s28977/snake-web/README.md

 1. Clone or download this repository to your local machine.

-2. Navigate to the project directory.
+2. Using CLI, navigate to the project directory.

 3. Run this command from project directory: